Coin-Op Telephone Line Music

 1901, so it would have been possible to have coin-slots for Danish coinage.
 The

-token to be used in the coin-slots in the Odeon Koncertsal had a diameter of 25 mm.
-The only reason why
+token to be used in the coin-slots in the Odeon Koncertsal

-the music libraries or salons with coin-slot concept could be established was
+The only reason why the music libraries or salons with coin-slot concept could

-working people would buy gramophones and records.
-Another reason was the lack
+common, that ordinary, working people would buy gramophones and records.

-of selection in the semi or fully automatic phonographs, and the lack of
+Another reason was the lack of selection in the semi or fully automatic

-amplification of acoustic sound from most of the coin-op phonographs or salon
+phonographs, and the lack of amplification of acoustic sound from most of the

-gramophones operated in bars, cafés, and arcades.
+coin-op phonographs or salon gramophones operated in bars, cafés, and arcades.

 Much later, in the late 1930s, other kinds of music libraries saw the